 B. Asset Intensive Reinsurance Transactions - Coinsurance arrangements involving life insurance products that transfer significant, inherent investment risk including credit quality, reinvestment, or disintermediation risk as determined by Appendix A-791 of the Life and Health Reinsurance Agreements Model Regulation.

-C. Associated Party – Only for purposes of this Guideline means:

-i.
-An entity that otherwise meets the NAIC Model Act 440 definition of an Affiliate or meets the NAIC classification as a related party or;

-ii.
-For which greater than 25% of the assuming reinsurer’s reserves have been assumed from the ceding company or entities in the same group as the ceding company or;

-iii.
-An entity that has 1% or higher ownership of the assuming reinsurer.

-iv.
-An entity which would have met any of the criteria in items i through iii at any point on or after 1/1/2015.

-D. Attribution Analysis – A step-by-step estimate of the proportion of reserve decrease from the pre-reinsurance U.S statutory reserve to Post-reinsurance Reserve attributable to factors such as differences in individual key assumptions.
+C. Attribution Analysis – A step-by-step estimate of the proportion of reserve decrease from the pre-reinsurance U.S statutory reserve to Post-reinsurance Reserve attributable to factors such as differences in individual key assumptions.

-E. Deficient Block – When a block of business shows negative present value of ending surplus values in cash-flow testing scenarios using reasonable assumptions under moderately adverse conditions such that additional reserves would be needed in the absence of aggregation.
+D. Deficient Block – When a block of business shows negative present value of interim or ending surplus values in cash-flow testing scenarios using reasonable assumptions under moderately adverse conditions such that additional reserves would be needed in the absence of aggregation, regardless of whether the surplus deficits recover by the end of the projection period.

-F. Excess Capital – Assets available to support a block of business over and above the Post-reinsurance Reserve.
+E. Excess Capital – Assets available to support a block of business over and above the Post-reinsurance Reserve.

-G. Pre-reinsurance Reserve – The U.S. statutory reserve that would be held by the ceding company for the business reinsured in the absence of the reinsurance transaction.
+F. Pre-reinsurance Reserve – The U.S. statutory reserve that would be held by the ceding company for the business reinsured in the absence of the reinsurance transaction.

-H. Post-reinsurance Reserve – Following a reinsurance transaction, the amount of reserves held by the ceding company plus the amount of reserves held by the assuming company minus the amount of reserves held by the assuming company supported with assets other than Primary Security.
+G. Post-reinsurance Reserve – Following a reinsurance transaction, the amount of reserves held by the ceding company plus the amount of reserves held by the assuming company minus the amount of reserves held by the assuming company supported with assets other than Primary Security.

-I. Primary Security – [As defined in Section 4.D. of Actuarial Guideline 48] {or replace with another term to describe a stable asset supporting reserves}
+H. Primary Security – [As defined in Section 4.D. of Actuarial Guideline 48] {or replace with another term to describe a stable asset supporting reserves}

-J. Reserve Decrease – If the Post-reinsurance Reserve is lower than the Pre-reinsurance Reserve, the difference between the two.
+I. Reserve Decrease – If the Post-reinsurance Reserve is lower than the Pre-reinsurance Reserve, the difference between the two.

-K. Similar Memorandum – An actuarial report that is not a VM-30 submission to a state and any supplemental materials that contain at least the following elements in a clear manner:
+J. Similar Memorandum – An actuarial report that is not a VM-30 submission to a state and any supplemental materials that contain at least the following elements in a clear manner:

 i.
 Asset descriptions